Fundraise for us

-There are lots of ways to help keep you on track and record your progress including apps or writing it down in journals or as charts.
+There are lots of ways to help keep you on track and record your progress including apps or keeping a journal or chart.

 Make room for fun.
 You're doing something amazing for special places, so enjoy the moment and the memories you're creating.

 A big thank you

 Whatever your challenge, remember that every penny you raise will help to look after the places we care for.
 From coast and countryside to woodlands, buildings and wildlife, thank you for protecting nature, beauty and history.

 Marathons and sporting events

 If you’ve been successful in the open ballot for the London Marathon, Great North Run or any sporting activity and want to run for us, we’d love to hear from you.
 We can provide you with a National Trust running vest, help with setting up your donation page and send you lots of tips on how to maximise your donations.
 We’ll even send you one of our own eco medals when you finish.
 Get in touch at firstname.lastname@example.org.

 The Great North Run is the world's biggest half marathon.
 Discover more about the event and why you should run for charity with the National Trust.